 Next Gen Schoolship Program

 Best for groups who want a fun and introductory experience with the Great Lakes, plus a student leadership experience since some students become the teacher for part of the program.
-This program is appropriate for learners in 3rd grade and higher.
+This program is appropriate for learners in 4th through 8th grade.

 “As my students go on to become all kinds of professionals—physicians and lawyers and engineers and business people, etc.—they take with them the feeling of how precious the Great Lakes are, and a sense of personal ownership in protecting the Great Lakes.”Past Teacher Participant